 One of London's finest eateries, Restaurant Gordon Ramsay opened in 1998 as the chef's first independently owned venture.
-Today it has three Michelin stars - an honour held by only four other British restaurant.
-With 14 tables seating 44 guests, this exclusive venue has become a must for connoisseurs of fine contemporary cuisine from around the world.
-Feast on pan-fried scallops from the Isle of Skye, suckling pig and Manjari chocolate delice.
+Today it has three Michelin stars - an honour held by only a handful other British restaurants.
+With a seating capacity of 45 covers, this exclusive venue has become a must for connoisseurs of fine contemporary cuisine from around the world.
+Feast on pan-fried scallops from the Isle of Skye, suckling pig, and Manjari chocolate delice.
 A vegetarian menu is also available.
 Open for lunch and dinner Monday to Friday, book well in advance.

 Fire and Stone